gather-ai/gather-ai.github.io/_posts/2022-09-15-How-did-I-get-the-first-(bronze)-medal-on-Kaggle-🥉!.md

 ---
-title: How I got the first Kaggle (bronze) medal 🥉!
+title: How did I get the first (bronze) medal on Kaggle 🥉!
 date: 2022-09-15
 categories:
   - Summaries